redis/node-redis/README.md

 it is probably the right thing to just exit.

 `client` will also emit `error` if an exception is thrown inside of `node_redis` for whatever reason.
-In the future, there will be a better way to distinguish these error types.
+It would be nice to distinguish these two cases.

 ### "end"